syncfusion-content/wpf-docs/wpf/CheckedListBox/Getting-Started.md

 ## Assembly deployment
 Refer to the [control dependencies](https://help.syncfusion.com/wpf/control-dependencies#checklistbox) section to get the list of assemblies or NuGet package that needs to be added as reference to use the control in any application.

-Further information on installing the NuGet package can be found in the following link in a WPF application: [How to install nuget packages](https://help.syncfusion.com/wpf/visual-studio-integration/nuget-packages).
+Further information on installing the NuGet package can be found in the following link: [How to install nuget packages](https://help.syncfusion.com/wpf/visual-studio-integration/nuget-packages).

-You can also use [Syncfusion Reference Manager](https://help.syncfusion.com/wpf/visual-studio-integration/visual-studio-extensions/add-references) to refer the CheckListBox's dependent assemblies.
+You can also use the [Syncfusion Reference Manager](https://help.syncfusion.com/wpf/visual-studio-integration/visual-studio-extensions/add-references) to refer the CheckListBox's dependent assemblies.

 ## Creating simple application with CheckListBox control

-In this walk through, user will create a WPF application that contains [CheckListBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html) control.
+In this walk through, the user will create a WPF application that contains the [CheckListBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html) control.

 ## Creating project